bitovi/hatchify/doc/schema/relationship-types/belongs-to.md

 **Schema Implications**

-An attribute named `closingSalesPersonId` will be created as if it were defined as follows:
+An attribute named `closingSalesPersonId` will be created as if it was defined as follows:

 ```ts
 const Account: PartialSchema = {